epics-containers/ioc-adaravis/README.md

-image for generic gige camera IOCs
+A container image for a generic IOC to support GigE cameras via the ADAravis support module